devbysp/TicTacToe-react-clean_architecture/README.md

 This reminds me of a reducer form Redux library.
 So I decided to use the **redux library**, but to conform to a **plugin architecture** the redux library has to be isolated which means that the rest of the code does not depend on the library.
 That will be more clear from the **UML like dependency diagram** in the following chapter.

+The App component creates two instances of Game component to **showcase the reuse of Game component** with two differend status bars.
+This is an example of how to reuse a component where a part the component (this time the status bar) can be changed dynamically depending on business logic or the place of usage.

 ### Component Dependency Diagram

 ![doc/uml.svg](doc/uml.svg)